maroueneboubakri/maroueneboubakri.github.io/_posts/2016-4-3-Nuit-du-Hack-2016-Quals-Matryoshka4-Crack500-Writeup.md

+---
+title: Nuit du Hack 2016 Quals - Matryoshka4 - Crack500 - Writeup
+---

-Hi, I'm member of SpectriX tunisian CTF team.
+Hi, I'm member of Pwnium tunisian CTF team.
 We were ranked #31 in this CTF because we played only 2 guys.
 I hope we will do better next CTF ;)

 This task was the 4th level of the Crack series tasks of NDH.
 The previous levels were quiet easy except the last level which was tricky(as they said).